Academic Staff

 Email: eka.basilaia@gipa.ge

 Holds a Master of Science in Mass Communications from San Jose State University (SJSU), California, USA.
 Has 15 years of research and teaching experience in the field of media and communications.
 Author of various academic publications, analytical and evaluation reports focusing on media-related topics about Georgia and other Eastern Partnership countries.
-Recipient of various local and international educational and research grants and fellowships, including from the Edmund Muskie Fellowship program, The Netherlands Fellowship Program, Erasmus Mundus fellowship, and The Fund for American Studies.
+Recipient of various local and international educational and research grants and fellowships, including from the Edmund Muskie Fellowship program, The Netherlands Fellowship Program, OSF’s Academic Fellowship Program, and The Fund for American Studies.
 Experienced in serving on the executive and supervisory boards of various organizations and currently a member of the supervisory board of the online investigative media outlet Ifact.ge.

 Courses: